simdjson/simdjson_talks/cppcon2025/cppcon_2025_slides.md

 ---

-# Now it's our turn to have reflection!
+# Now it's our Turn to Have Reflection!

 <!-- TODO: maybe add a reference to one of Herb's talks -->